Motor neurone disease (MND) is a term used to describe a group of diseases that affect nerve cells called 'motor neurons'.

 A coordinated care approach can help people with MND live better for longer.
 Known as multidisciplinary care, this involves engaging with a team of health professionals from a range of disciplines.

 Every day in Australia, two people are diagnosed with MND and two people die from the disease.
-More than 2,300 Australians are thought to be living with MND at any one time.
+Around 2,688 Australians are thought to be living with MND at any one time.

 The lifetime risk of MND is about 1 in 300 by the age of 85.
 The risk grows as people get older.
 Yet many people have not heard of MND before they themselves, or someone they know, has been diagnosed.